Carrots & Cookies

 How to Shred Chicken: Three Ways

-Shredding chicken can be so much easier than you think!
+Shredding chicken is so much easier than you think!

 • Use a mixer.
 This is absolutely easiest way to shred chicken.
 Just place the cooked chicken breasts in the bowl of your mixer.
 If using a stand mixer, use the paddle attachment.
 Start on low speed to break apart the chicken breasts.
 Gradually increase the speed and let it shred until the desired texture is reached.